| Folk Music / Local Music

 popular, and except very few successful examples, they led to the loss

+of depth in traditional artistic music to some extent.
 The primary instrumental piece forms used in Ottoman Artistic Music

 are: